riboviz/riboviz/docs/user/install.md

 | tidyverse | 1.3.0 |
 | withr | 2.3.0 |

-Certain packages are only required if you plan to develop and extend RiboViz.
-These packages are (see [Install developer dependencies](../developer/install.md)):
+**Note:** These tables summarise packages required to both use and develop RiboViz.
+The packages to install for using RiboViz are described below.
+The packages required to also develop RiboViz are described in [Install developer dependencies](../developer/install.md).

-* Python: pycodestyle, pylint, pytest-cov, sphinx.
-* R: devtools, glue, lintr, roxygen2, styler, testthat, withr.

 Constraints: